lexkastro/easysquid/README.md

 # lexkastro/easysquid

-Easysquid installs and configures squid in an easy way.
-In fact, it will permit you to create a proxy server exposing only the most important parameters.
+Easysquid installs and configures squid easilly.
+In fact, it will allow you to create a proxy server exposing only the most important parameters.
 If you need more specifc configuration, it's possible to insert extra code fragments to supply them.
 The main idea is to be simple and flexible.

 ## Summary